XiulinGao/Grass-Flammability/2016-burn-memo.md

 * during the burn of as07, it didn't propagate well
 * during the ignition of sn27, wind blowed the ignition source and it didn't touch the plant, thus leads to the relatively longer ignition duration for sn27
 * forgot to lap the ignition duration for bi01, thus the combustion duration for bi01 actually includes both ignition and combustion durations.

+##2016-06-29
+* bi11: some biomass fell onto the ruler, lead to noise
+* erc27: smoldering duration last too long, longer than 50 mins, due to time limitation, stopped the recording before it completely stopped smoldering
+* as25, as29, bi09, as31, bi07, erc11, bi25, bi19 all showed wired balance reading: the reading jumped back to previous biomass reading and decreased at almost same rate, when it reached certain number, jumped back to previous reading again.
+When this happened, there was no strong air flow, so i wonder if this is the balance issue.